Gender apartheid: Case studies

 Many countries in the world exhibit acts of gender apartheid, though they are more commonly evidenced in the developing world.
 The following are nations that have purportedly practiced some instance of gender apartheid.

 Afghanistan

 Afghanistan, under Taliban religious leadership, has been characterized by feminist groups and others as a system of gender apartheid in which women were segregated from men in public and could not enjoy legal freedoms or equal access to employment or education.
 Rising to power in late 1996, the Taliban accrued international attention for its treatment of women, enacting policies that limited women's freedom of movement, employment, and education rights.
 Under Taliban rule, women were at risk for detainment and physical abuse if found guilty for violating the imposed dress code, with violations that included: exposure of the hands, wrist, feet, or face; not wearing a burqa; and wearing items perceived to be offensive, e.g. white socks/shoes, stylish clothing, shoes that make noise while walking.

+In June 2023, U.N.
+Special Rapporteur on the situation of human rights in Afghanistan, Richard Bennett, told the Human Rights Council in Geneva about "gender apartheid" in Afghanistan.

 Iran

+During the late 20th and early 21st centuries in Iran, women's rights have been severely restricted, compared with those in most developed nations.
+The World Economic Forum's 2017 Global Gender Gap Report ranked Iran 140, out of 144 countries, for gender parity.
+In 2017, in Iran, females comprised just 19% of the paid workforce, with seven percent growth since 1990.
+In 2017, the Georgetown Institute for Women, Peace and Security (WPS) Index ranked Iran in the bottom tercile of 153 countries.
+Compared to other South Asian regions, women in Iran have a better access to financial accounts, education, and cellphones.
+Iran was ranked 116, out of the 153 countries, in terms of legal discrimination against women.